 (3) The costs are not recovered from the Federal Government or a third party, either directly as a result of the proceeding or otherwise; and,

-(4) An authorized Federal official must determine the percentage of costs allowed considering the complexity of litigation, generally accepted principles governing the award of legal fees in civil actions involving the United States, and such other factors as may be appropriate.
-Such percentage must not exceed 80 percent.
-However, if an agreement reached under paragraph (c) of this section has explicitly considered this 80 percent limitation and permitted a higher percentage, then the full amount of costs resulting from that agreement are allowable.
+(4) An authorized Federal official has determined the percentage of costs allowed considering the complexity of litigation, generally accepted principles governing the award of legal fees in civil actions involving the United States, and other factors that may be appropriate.
+This percentage must not exceed 80 percent unless an agreement under paragraph (c) has explicitly considered this limitation and permitted a higher percentage.
+In that case, the total amount of costs incurred may be allowable.

-(f) Costs incurred by the non-Federal entity in connection with the defense of suits brought by its employees or ex-employees under section 2 of the Major Fraud Act of 1988 (18 U.S.C.
-1031), including the cost of all relief necessary to make such employee whole, where the non-Federal entity was found liable or settled, are unallowable.
+(f) Major Fraud Act.
+Costs incurred by the recipient or subrecipient in connection with the defense of suits brought by its employees or ex-employees under section 2 of the Major Fraud Act of 1988 (18 U.S.C.
+1031), including the cost of all relief necessary to make the employee whole, where the recipient or subrecipient was found liable or settled, are unallowable.

-(g) Costs of prosecution of claims against the Federal Government, including appeals of final Federal agency decisions, are unallowable.
+(g) Un-allowability of costs for prosecuting claims against Federal Government.
+Costs for prosecuting claims against the Federal Government, including appeals of final Federal agency decisions, are unallowable.

-(h) Costs of legal, accounting, and consultant services, and related costs, incurred in connection with patent infringement litigation, are unallowable unless otherwise provided for in the Federal award.
+(h) Patent infringement litigation.
+Costs of legal, accounting, and consultant services, and related costs incurred in connection with patent infringement litigation, are unallowable unless otherwise provided for in the Federal award.

-(i) Costs which may be unallowable under this section, including directly associated costs, must be segregated and accounted for separately.
+(i) Potentially unallowable costs.
+Costs that may be unallowable under this section, including directly associated costs, must be segregated and accounted for separately.
 During the pendency of any proceeding covered by paragraphs (b) and (f) of this section, the Federal Government must generally withhold payment of such costs.
 However, if in its best interests, the Federal Government may provide for conditional payment upon provision of adequate security, or other adequate assurance, and agreement to repay all unallowable costs, plus interest, if the costs are subsequently determined to be unallowable.

 § 200.436 Depreciation.

 (a) Depreciation is the method for allocating the cost of fixed assets to periods benefitting from asset use.
-The non-Federal entity may be compensated for the use of its buildings, capital improvements, equipment, and software projects capitalized in accordance with GAAP, provided that they are used, needed in the non-Federal entity's activities, and properly allocated to Federal awards.
-Such compensation must be made by computing depreciation.
+The recipient or subrecipient may be compensated for the use of its buildings, capital improvements, equipment, and software projects capitalized in accordance with GAAP provided that they are needed and used in the recipient’s or subrecipient’s activities and correctly allocated to Federal awards.
+The compensation must be made by computing the proper depreciation.

-(b) The allocation for depreciation must be made in accordance with Appendices III through IX.
+(b) The allocation for depreciation must be made in accordance with Appendices III through IX of this part.

 (c) Depreciation is computed applying the following rules.
 The computation of depreciation must be based on the acquisition cost of the assets involved.
-For an asset donated to the non-Federal entity by a third party, its fair market value at the time of the donation must be considered as the acquisition cost.
-Such assets may be depreciated or claimed as matching but not both.
-For the computation of depreciation, the acquisition cost will exclude:
+For an asset donated to the recipient or subrecipient by a third party, its fair market value at the time of the donation must be considered as the acquisition cost.
+Such assets may be depreciated or claimed as cost sharing but not both.
+When computing depreciation charges, the acquisition cost will exclude:

 (1) The cost of land;

-(2) Any portion of the cost of buildings and equipment borne by or donated by the Federal Government, irrespective of where title was originally vested or where it is presently located;
+(2) Any portion of the cost of buildings and equipment borne by or donated by the Federal Government, irrespective of where the title was originally vested or is presently located;

-(3) Any portion of the cost of buildings and equipment contributed by or for the non-Federal entity that are already claimed as matching or where law or agreement prohibits recovery;
+(3) Any portion of the cost of buildings and equipment contributed by or for the recipient or subrecipient that is already claimed as cost sharing or where law or agreement prohibits recovery; and

-(4) Any asset acquired solely for the performance of a non-Federal award; and
+(4) Any asset acquired solely for the performance of a non-Federal award.